 So, you have questions.
-Who is this woman who calls herself “a coalcracker”?
-Okay, she is in the kitchen, but can she really cook?
+Who is this woman who calls herself “A Coalcracker In The Kitchen?
+So, she is in the kitchen, but can she really cook?
 What does she know about the Anthracite Coal Region and its foods?
 Come on in, hang out here for awhile and I’ll answer your questions and give you a glimpse into this “Coalcracker In The Kitchen”.

 If you are looking for authentic Coal Region recipes celebrating the blended heritages of Eastern European and Pennsylvania Dutch in the northeast corner of Pennsylvania. some sweet memories, and anecdotes that will tug at your heart-strings about comfort food and life in the Anthracite Coal Region, you have knocked on the right kitchen door!

-I’m Lori Fogg.
-I was born and raised in Schuylkill County and was surrounded by some truly great cooks throughout my life.
+I was born in 1960 and raised in Schuylkill County and was surrounded by some truly great cooks throughout my life.
 I have decades of cooking and baking experience in creating Coal Region favorites, having started helping my Mom and Nana in the kitchen at five years of age.

 The recipes here are for many of the foods loved by us “coalcrackers“.
 If you misplaced your family recipe, or perhaps your Grandma never wrote hers down, you will likely find something familiar here.
 My wish for you is to not only find information and recipes for the foods you know and love, but to have them conjure up memories of the good times and the special people in your life.